ABOUT MICHAEL JACOBI & Exotic Fauna

 Michael's book Tarantulas was published in September 2011 by TFH as part of the Animal Planet Pet Care Library.
 His next book Geckos (A complete guide to Gekkota), part of the Complete Herp Care series by TFH, was slated be released in 2013, but as of this writing still does not have a release date.

 Through Exotic Fauna Enterprises, he published ARACHNOCULTURE, an international print journal for keepers of tarantulas and scorpions that has now been replaced by an online e-zine version.
 In 2006 he filmed the TARANTULAS IN THE TERRARIUM instructional DVD, which is now available in its entirety FREE via YouTube.
 His work with arboreal vipers included the WORLD OF ATHERIS website, which was online from 1999-2012.
 He also has a strong interest in field research and accompanied renowned tarantula authority Andrew M. Smith of lovetarantulas.com on a 2006 expedition to Costa Rica where they found and studied a dozen species of theraphosid spider.
 In November 2012 he again traveled with Andrew in search of big hairy spiders in Suriname, South America along with Andrew's long time field trip partner Paul Carpenter and Guy Tansley of giantspiders.com.
-In November 2014, Michael will join Guy, Paul and Mark Carpenter for an adventure in Sri Lanka.
+In November 2014, Michael joined Guy, Paul and Mark Carpenter for an adventure in Sri Lanka to search for his favorite tarantulas.
+The trip was a success with Poecilotheria subfusca (both lowland and highland forms) and P. ornata being found and photographed.

-Michael is the North American Representative of the British Tarantula Society and was the keynote speaker at the BTS Lectures in February 2007.
+Michael is the North American Representative of the British Tarantula Society and was the keynote speaker at the BTS Lectures in February 2007 and February 2015.
 He has also lectured at reptile events and the annual conferences of The American Tarantula Society and ArachnoCon, a 2006 and 2007 convention he also helped organize.
 In March 2014, he hosted A Chicagoland ArachnoGathering as part of the NARBC (North American Reptile Breeder's Conference) weekend in Tinley Park, Illinois, lecturing at that event and also to the public during Saturday's reptile show.
+The 2nd Annual ArachnoGathering took place March 13, 2015.

 Michael was born in Chicago, Illinois in 1964 and grew up and spent much of his adult life in suburban Chicagoland.
 Since 2000, he lived in eastern Washington, Nashville, Seattle, Milwaukee, and Seattle again, but in March 2013 returned to the Chicago area to be with family.
 Michael is divorced and has no children.
 When he's not outdoors looking for critters and photographing nature, or indoors staring at a computer screen or breeding tarantulas, his passions include shooting sports, disc (Frisbee™) golf, guitar, reading and writing.